 A cold front that crossed Victoria overnight has moved to the Tasman Sea, with a cooler and unstable southwesterly flow now affecting the State.
 A ridge of high pressure will extend over northern Victoria on Friday, with a weak cold front affecting southern Victoria on Saturday.
 A high pressure system will then develop over the Bight and extend a ridge across Tasmania on Sunday.

-- West to northwesterly 15 to 20 knots turning south to southwesterly 10 to 15 knots in the afternoon.
+- West to southwesterly 10 to 15 knots, reaching up to 20 knots west of Sandy Point.
+Winds tending south to southwesterly in the afternoon.